Admission to the Physician Assistant Program

 • Three letters of recommendation.
 At least one must be from a PA or physician.

-• Interview (by invitation only) addressing commitment to and knowledge of the PA profession, contribution to diversity, overall life and work experiences, decision-making skills, emotional awareness, professionalism and communication skills.
+• Interview (by invitation only) addressing commitment to and knowledge of the PA profession, commitment to inclusive care, overall life and work experiences, academic readiness, decision-making skills, emotional awareness, professionalism and communication skills.

 • Ability to meet the Program’s defined Technical Standards, with or without reasonable accommodation.